meta pixel

 In general, multimodal learning tends to be more effective than traditional, unimodal learning.
 Adding visuals to verbal (text and/or auditory) learning may prove immensely beneficial in basic and higher-order learning.

-The analysis above helps understand when interactivity enhances multimodal learning of moderately to complex topics, or when it is advantageous for learners to work individually while learning basic skills.
+The analysis above helps understand when interactivity enhances multimodal learning of moderately to complex topics.
+It also explains when it is advantageous for learners to work individually while learning basic skills.

 To be true, the most effective learning designs include different levels of interactivity, a range of media, combinations of modalities, pedagogy, and learner attributes, based on a specific set of situations.
 So now you know that to remember and achieve more, multimodal learning is the key.